 We’ve had the pleasure of working with Tokyo-based photographer Irwin Wong for nearly ten years, including print promos, branding, and web edits, among other projects.
 His photography is focused primarily on automotive, industrial, and artisanal subjects, and he has even published two photo books in the last two years, Handmade in Japan and The Obsessed.
 This busy photographer needed some help connecting with new clients and our marketing specialist Larry Westler was happy to oblige!

-Typically, our Client Meetings package would be for a photographer who is new to a particular location, or traveling and looking to physically connect with clients.
+Typically, our Client Introductions package would be for a photographer who is new to a particular location, or traveling and looking to physically connect with clients.
 For Irwin, researching potential clients and putting together the proper marketing materials — which includes constructing an eye-catching emailer — are somewhat intimidating tasks.
 He would rather focus his efforts on the creative aspect of his photography, but this way he could receive 50 verified contacts and have someone send out a message on his behalf.
 Also, he was looking to do more targeted marketing, focusing on clients outside of Japan who would want to shoot there.